Harrah's Joliet Hotel and Casino

 Table games are located in the center of the room surrounded by slots.
 Video poker machines are located in and around the large casino bar, as well in a rear corner video poker room.

-Beverage servers make the rounds at the table games, but at the machines it's best to use the "Press 3" option or visit one of three self-service soft drink and coffee dispensers.
+There is no beverage service at table games, but at the machines it's best to use the "Press 3" option.
+Last call is at 3 a.m.
+Alternatively, visit one of three self-service soft drink and coffee dispensers.

-The only restaurant within the casino, Harrah's newest restaurant, Cross Street Grill, replaces Ace's Diner, but brings back some of the favorite items from that menu and more.
-Cross Street Grill’s expanded menu includes everything from burgers and sandwiches to tacos and entrées.
-Open daily from 7 a.m. to 4 a.m. for breakfast, lunch, dinner and late-night snacks, the new layout allows you to place your orders from both on and off the casino floor.
+Dining and entertainment The only restaurant within the casino is Cross Street Grill.
+Cross Street Grill’s menu includes everything from burgers and sandwiches to tacos and entrées.
+Open daily for breakfast, lunch, dinner and late-night snacks, the layout allows you to place your orders from both on and off the casino floor.

 Meanwhile, at The Reserve, I had one of the best meals ever in a casino's fine dining restaurant.
 The menu has since changed and items I had are no longer offered, but I continue to hear good things about this restaurant.
-Total Rewards cardholders get 10 percent off all menu items, except alcohol.
+Caesars Rewards cardholders get 10 percent off all menu items, except alcohol.
 You can pay with Reward Credits, cash or credit card.
-Wednesdays are "Wine Wednesdays" where all bottles of wine – except Champagne – are 50 percent off.
+Wednesdays are "Wine Wednesdays" where all bottles of wine (except Champagne) are 50 percent off.

 For cocktails, try Sheer.